rmbolger/Posh-ACME/docs/Functions/New-PAAuthorization.md

 Create a new authorization for the specified domain using the current account.

-### Example 2
+### Example 2: Auths for Specific Account

 ```powershell
 $auths = 'example.com','www.example.com' | New-PAAuthorization -Account (Get-PAAccount 123)
 ```

-Create new authorizations for the specified domains via the pipeline and using the specified account.
+Create new authorizations for the specified domains using the specified account.

 ## Parameters